 2. Don’t Fear Rejection

-Many times, we are afraid to step out of our comfort zone for fear of being rejected.
+We are often afraid to step out of our comfort zone for fear of being rejected.

 What if they don’t like me?

 What if they think my idea is stupid?